The Exact Texts to Send Your Ex (and the Ones to Avoid)

 The “Desperate Plea” Text

 Example: “I can’t stop thinking about you.
 I know I messed up, but please give me another chance.
-I’ll do anything to make this work.
-I love you so much.”
+I’ll do anything.”

 The “Guilt Trip” Text

 Example: “I hope you’re happy with your decision.
-I’m completely broken and can barely function.
-Thanks for throwing away everything we had.”
+I’m completely broken and can barely function.”

 The “Jealousy Trigger” Text